Major QAnon Presence At Trump Rally In Michigan

 — Will Sommer (@willsommer) March 28, 2019

-Reporter Will Sommer of The Daily Beast also shared photos from the rally, of lots of attendees wearing QAnon shirts and carrying signs.
+Reporter Will Sommer of The Daily Beast also shared photos via Twitter from the rally of lots of attendees wearing QAnon shirts and carrying signs.

-The QAnon theory centers on an anonymous message board poster who claims to be a high-level Trump Administration functionary.
+The QAnon theory centers on an anonymous message board poster who claims to be a high-level Trump administration functionary.
 In cryptic messages, the QAnon author or authors implies high-level conspiracies among politicians and other famous people, often inviting adherents to interpret the messages as they see fit.

-At the core of the theory is an ill-defined “Deep State” is conspiring against President Trump and his goals, and that Trump is working to defeat them, possibly through mass arrests at some ill-defined point in the future.
+At the core of the theory is an ill-defined “Deep State” conspiring against President Trump and his goals, and that Trump is working to defeat them, possibly through mass arrests at some undetermined point in the future.

 The president doesn’t appear to have ever acknowledged QAnon, although adherents of the theory have met with him in the White House, and Trump Thursday night tweeted a photo from the rally that included several “Q” posters.